FortisCodis/PyNoughtAndCrosses/README.md

 The rules are explain on wikipedia, you can check [here](https://en.wikipedia.org/wiki/Tic-tac-toe)

 ### Code Structure
-I do this projet with an **oriented-object language** so I will use this structure in my project.
+I do this project with an **oriented-object language** so I will use this structure in my project.

 #### The board
 The board will be represented by an object `Board`.